 Downcasts are realized by select type constructs, where a variable selected upon assumes the selected type as its declared type for the extent of the respective block.
 Among matching guard statements, the block following the most specific guard is executed.
 If there is no matching guard statement, no block is executed.

-The vulnerability of not handling the potential error when no guard matches remains.
+The vulnerability of not handling the potential error when no guard statement matches the select type construct, remains.
 See 6.36 Ignored error status and unhandled exceptions [OYB].
-Use of the class default guard statement in the select type statement guarantees that all cases are covered.
+Use of the class default guard statement in the select type statement guarantees that all cases are covered, however, its use can mask subsequently-added child types for which explicit handling is necessary.

 6.44.2 Avoidance mechanisms for language users